Stadio Briamasco: Other tenants

 Twice, the Stadio Briamasco has hosted a match of the Italy national under-21 football team.
 The first match, a friendly against Sweden on 27 April 2004, saw the Azzurini claim a 4–0 victory.
-In the second, a 2009 UEFA European Under-21 Championship qualification Group 1 fixture against the Faroe Islands, Italy notched a 2–1 win.
+In the second, a 2009 UEFA European Under-21 Championship qualification Group 1 fixture against the Faroe Islands, Italy notched a 2–1 win on 6 September 2007.

 From the 2008–09 to 2010–11 seasons, the Briamasco was the temporary home stadium for Mezzocorona.
 The club's Stadio Comunale did not meet requirements for Lega Pro Seconda Divisione venues.
 On 16 November 2014, the Briamasco hosted a Serie D match between Dro and Biancoscudati Padova.
 Dro's home ground, the Comunale Oltra, was deemed to be too small due to the number of traveling Padova supporters.

 The Briamasco is frequently used as a site for preseason matches between other clubs, often teams from Serie A. For example, in the summer of 2018 the stadium hosted games between Napoli and Chievo, as well as Parma and Sampdoria.